Antvirf/antvirf.github.io/content/posts/aws-rds-vs-aurora-postgresql-performance-comparison.md

 ### Availability

-In a multi-az configuration, Aurora has a superior SLA of 99.99% versus 99.95% for RDS, which depending on the criticality of your workload may be valuable.
+In a multi-az configuration, Aurora has a superior SLA of 99.99% versus 99.95% for RDS, which depending on the criticality of your workload may be very significant.

 ### Durability